shoeb-gg/shoeb-gg/README.md

 - 👋 Hi, I’m @shoeb-gg
 - 👀 I’m interested in MERN Stack, DevOps, Computer Hardware, Electronic Vehicles.
-- 🌱 I’m currently learning MERN Stack, Django, Mysql and Postgres.
+- 🌱 I’m currently learning MERN/MEAN Stack.
 - 💞️ I’m looking to collaborate on any kind of innovations in the fiels of Web Development and DevOps.
 - 📫 How to reach me: Facebook: https://www.facebook.com/honoluluboi/
                        Email: 1920038@iub.edu.bd